Because of Your Belief

 “The Heavenly Life”

-James Allen was a new-thought author of several books; his most famous one entitled As A Man Thinketh.
+James Allen was a New-Thought author of several books; his most famous one entitled As A Man Thinketh.
 For more than thirty years, a framed quote from it has held a place of honour in my bedroom.
 It begins as follows: “Dream lofty dreams, and as you dream so shall you become.
-Your Vision is the promise of what you shall one day be; your Ideal is the prophecy of what you shall last unveil.”
+Your Vision is the promise of what you shall one day be; your Ideal is the prophecy of what you shall at last unveil.”
 In this article, I’m going to focus upon another of his works, a little masterpiece entitled The Heavenly Life.
 He originally published the work without copyright, so that its rich content could be enjoyed by as many readers as possible.
 The following are some of the quotations that leapt to my attention:

 “The toil of life ceases when the heart is pure.”